Reducing or Preventing Static Electricity Shocks

 Static shock eliminator fits on key chain

-(This device may be purchased through Amazon.com for about $6)
+(This device may be purchased through Amazon.com

 You really need discipline to remember to ground yourself before touching metal objects of conductors.
 However, if static electricity shocks are a major problem with you, the extra effort should be worth the trouble.